ibm-cloud-docs/hcx-migration-vmware/hcx.md

 # Migrate with HCX
 {: #hcx}

-VMware HCX on IBM Cloud is a robust solution for seamless workload migration, disaster recovery, and application mobility between on-premises VMware environments and IBM Cloud.
+VMware HCX on IBM Cloud is a robust solution for seamless workload migration and application mobility between on-premises VMware environments and IBM Cloud.
 It enables enterprises to modernize infrastructure with minimal downtime by automating large-scale live migrations and optimizing network performance.
 HCX provides secure, encrypted connectivity, simplifying hybrid cloud adoption without requiring application refactoring.
 Integrated with IBM Cloud for VMware Solutions, it ensures high availability, scalability, and operational consistency.
 Businesses benefit from reduced migration complexity, lower costs, and enhanced disaster recovery capabilities, making it ideal for enterprises transitioning to a hybrid or multi-cloud architecture.

 ## IBM Cloud VMWare overview
 {: #ibmcloud-overview}